 9. A hotel is not always a hotel

 You’re tired, your backpack is too heavy, and it’s too damned hot.
-You just need to find a freaking hotel already so you can dump everything and have your third cold shower of the day.
+You just need to find a freaking hotel already so you can dump everything, stop sweating for a hot second, and have your third cold shower of the day.
 You spot a “HOTEL” sign and semi-gleefully dash towards it, only to find… it’s a restaurant.
 Huh?

 If you’re looking for a hotel in India, you’re better off looking for “rooms”.
 Or “guesthouse”.
 Or “residency”.
 Or “lodge”.
-Or anything-that-is-not-labeled-hotel, really.
-Though there are some rogue exceptions, of course.
+Or anything-not-labeled-hotel, really.
+Much of the time, “Hotel” simply means a kind of eatery, not a place to sleep.
+There are some rogue exceptions, of course.

 10. Indians have the most brilliant smiles

 Girls are warned against smiling too flippantly at men in India, and the result is a foreign fear of smiling too much in India.
-Though girls should indeed be cautious with smiling at young men, the limit ends there—smiles are one of the most fantastic parts of India!
+Though girls should indeed be wary of smiling at young men (they can get carried away sometimes), the limit ends there—smiles are one of the most fantastic parts of India!

 From the old aunties to the young schoolboys, if you smile at an Indian, expect an absolutely brilliant smile in return.
 Do try this at home.